-Orrick is a blue-collar town, with 48.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Orrick is generally considered to be a blue-collar town.
+48.26% of the Orrick workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Orrick is a city of transportation and shipping workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Orrick who work in healthcare (8.72%), sales jobs (7.56%), and teaching (6.69%).

-Being a small city, Orrick does not have a public transit system used by locals to get to and from work.
+Orrick is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Orrick, just 12.33% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.